 - 1. At any time during the term of this Order, the State Water Board or Regional Water Board may notify the Discharger to electronically submit DMRs.
 Until such notification is given, the Discharger shall submit DMRs in accordance with the requirements described below. - 2.
-Once notified by the State Water Board or Regional Water Board, the Discharger shall submit hard copy DMRs.
-The Discharger shall sign and certify DMRs as Attachment D requires.
-The Discharger shall submit the original DMR and one copy of the DMR to one of the addresses listed below:
+Once notified by the State Water Board or Regional Water Board, the Discharger shall submit a paper DMR.
+The Discharger shall sign and certify a DMR as Attachment D requires.
+The Discharger shall submit the DMR to one of the addresses listed below: